griffithlab/rnabio.org/_posts/0003-04-01-DE_Visualization.md

 quit(save="no")
 ```

 Run the R commands detailed in the R script above.
+A R script containing all of the above code can be found [here](https://github.com/griffithlab/rnabio.org/blob/master/assets/scripts/Tutorial_Supplementary_R.R).

 The output file can be viewed in your browser at the following url.
 Note, you must replace **YOUR_IP_ADDRESS** with your own amazon instance IP (e.g., 101.0.1.101)).